lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ## Handler functions

-In this section we will look at the `MessageHandler` that was mentioned quite a few times in the previous section.
+In this section, we will look at the `MessageHandler` that was mentioned quite a few times in the previous section.
 This class contains all the functions that perform the actual business logic, the routing was just a means to reach this point.

 Any my previous post, [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/) will explain the more WebFlux specific parts of these examples in more depth than I will in this post.